HenFaibishProjects/ai-team-kit/AUTHENTICATION_SYSTEM.md

 # Authentication System Implementation

 ## Overview
-A complete JWT-based authentication system has been implemented for the AI Team Kit application, featuring user registration, email verification, login, and protected routes.
+A complete JWT-based authentication system has been implemented for the Virtual Team Kit application, featuring user registration, email verification, login, and protected routes.

 ## Backend Implementation (NestJS)